 An internship in one’s home country (or second home country) is strongly discouraged.
 It does not meet the definition of an “international experience” for the particular student.
 However, if you feel you have a compelling project proposal in your home country, please contact us in advance.
 We will review on a case-by-case basis.
 Note that WDI-initiated internships do not have this restriction.

-Students applying for a student-initiated internship are expected to submit a budget as part of their project proposal.
+Students applying for a student-initiated internship fellowship funding are expected to submit a budget as part of their project proposal.
 Living expenses for three months and international airfare will be covered.
 We do not cover project expenses as these should be covered by the host organization.

 Students will receive 60% of the fellowship funding in May before leaving for the internship and the remaining 40% in August after completing the internship.
 Students may opt to have the fellowship funding transferred to their U-M Student Account to pay for Fall tuition, if desired.